Companies

 Microchip Technology

-Microchip Technology Incorporated is an American publicly traded semiconductor corporation that manufactures microcontroller, mixed-signal, analog, and Flash-IP integrated circuits.
-Its headquarters is in Chandler, Arizona; wafer fabs are in Gresham, Oregon, and Colorado Springs, Colorado; and assembly/test facilities are in Chachoengsao, Thailand, and Calamba and Cabuyao, Philippines.
+Microchip Technology Incorporated is an American publicly traded semiconductor corporation that manufactures microcontrollers, microprocessors, integrated circuits (digital, mixed-signal, and analog), and flash memory.
+Its corporate headquarters is in Chandler, Arizona.
+Wafer fabs are in Gresham, Oregon, and Colorado Springs, Colorado.
+Assembly/test facilities are in Chachoengsao, Thailand, and Calamba and Cabuyao, Philippines.

 Micron

-Micron Technology, Inc.: Third-largest producer of DRAM, NAND flash, and HBM memory chips, supplying key components in the semiconductor memory supply chain.
+Micron Technology, Inc.: Major producer of DRAM, NAND flash, and HBM memory chips, positioned as a key supplier in the semiconductor memory supply chain.
+(Note: Third-largest ranking requires verification against latest market share data.)

 Microsoft Azure

-Second-largest cloud provider by market share (behind AWS).
-Microsoft's cloud computing platform (formerly Windows Azure, launched 2010, rebranded 2014), offering IaaS, PaaS, and SaaS through global data centers.
-Supports diverse programming languages, tools, and frameworks.
+Microsoft's cloud computing platform (announced October 2008 as Project Red Dog, launched February 2010 as Windows Azure, rebranded Microsoft Azure March 25, 2014), second-largest by market share behind AWS.
+Provides IaaS, PaaS, SaaS, management, access, and development of applications/services through global data centers.
+Supports diverse programming languages, tools, and frameworks, including Microsoft and third-party systems.
 Operates as major buyer of NVIDIA GPUs for AI compute, developer of custom Maia AI accelerators, and primary infrastructure provider for OpenAI.

 NVIDIA